zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

       -h, --help       show this help message and exit

       -c CREDS_FILE    path name of HMC credentials file.
 Use --help-creds for details.
+Default:
-Default: /etc/zhmc-prometheus-exporter/hmccreds.yaml
+                       /etc/zhmc-prometheus-exporter/hmccreds.yaml

       -m METRICS_FILE  path name of metric definition file.
 Use --help-metrics for details.
+Default:
-Default: /etc/zhmc-prometheus-exporter/metrics.yaml
+                       /etc/zhmc-prometheus-exporter/metrics.yaml

       -p PORT          port for exporting.
 Default: 9291

-      --log-dest DEST  enable logging and set the log destination to one of: stderr,none,FILE.
-Default: none
+      --log DEST       enable logging and set the log destination to one of: stderr, FILE.
+Default: No logging

-      --log-comp COMP  set the components to log to one of: hmc.
+      --log-comp COMP  set the components to log to one of: hmc, jms, exporter.
 May be specified multiple times.
-Default: hmc
+Default: no components

       --verbose, -v    increase the verbosity level (max: 2)